 Dr. Golub is currently leading two major public health studies.
 The Veterans Reintegration Project examines the challenges faced by veterans returning from Afghanistan and Iraq to New York’s inner-city neighborhoods.
 The study focuses on the significance of substance abuse and its relationship with other mental health problems, and reintegration into family, work and community life within the complex of problems prevailing in low-income communities.
 The Coparenting Project examines the structure of daily life within low-income African American households where relationships between men and women often do not endure.
 The analysis explores the strengths of the contributions of the cohabiting partners to adolescent development as well as the problems associated with the transient nature of these relationships.

 , is Senior Principal Investigator and Director of the Institute for Biobehavioral Health Research at NDRI.
 He completed the Statistics and Research Design and Behavioral Medicine doctoral programs at the University of Memphis.
 He also completed postdoctoral fellowships in Health Psychology with the US Air Force (USAF) and in Cardiovascular Disease with the American Hospital Association’s Health Forum.
 Dr. Haddock is a military veteran, having served both on activity duty and active reserve of the USAF.
-He has published over 140 scientific papers, addressing tobacco control, obesity, fitness and work capacity, and cardiovascular disease and has received research funding from the National Institutes of Health (NIH), DoD, Department of Homeland Security, American Heart Association, and American Legacy Foundation as a Principal or Co-Investigator.
-His professional affiliations include the American Statistical Association (Accredited Professional Statistician™), American Public Health Association, National Strength and Conditioning Association, Association of Military Surgeons in the U.S., and the Society for Research on Nicotine and Tobacco.
+He has published over 160 scientific papers, addressing tobacco control, obesity, fitness and work capacity, and cardiovascular disease and has received research funding from the National Institutes of Health (NIH), DoD, Department of Homeland Security, American Heart Association, and American Legacy Foundation as a Principal or Co-Investigator.
+His is currently Principal Investigator on two NIH sponsored studies of tobacco control among veterans and activity duty military personnel.
+In addition, he serves as the biostatistician for several epidemiological studies and randomized clinical trials.
+His professional affiliations include the American Statistical Association (Accredited Professional Statistician), the National Strength and Conditioning Association, Association of Military Surgeons in the U.S., and the Society for Research on Nicotine and Tobacco.
 He was awarded Fellow status in the Obesity Society for his research on nutrition and weight control.
 Dr. Haddock has been honored in Who's Who in America, Who's Who in Medicine and Health Care, and Who's Who Among America's Teachers.
 In his leisure time he earned a blackbelt in Busihidokan Karate and has studied Wado-Ryu, American Jiu Jitsu, and Muay Thai and is a certified CrossFit trainer.

 , is Director of the North Carolina office of NDRI, the Institute for Community-Based Research (NDRI-NC).
 The Institute for Community-Based focuses exclusively on drug abuse treatment research.
 He is the principal investigator on the Clinical Trials Network (CTN); and has been principal investigator on the Drug Abuse Treatment Outcome Study (DATOS), an ongoing national study of drug abuse treatment and the Treatment Outcome Prospective Study (TOPS), an earlier study initiated in 1976.
 From 1989 to 1996 he was project director for the Methadone Quality Assurance Project (MTQAS).
 Dr. Hubbard has demonstrated a career-long commitment to the advancement of science in the drug abuse treatment research field.
 He and his colleagues authored the book Drug Abuse Treatment: A National Study of Effectiveness, UNC Press, 1989, as well as numerous other studies of alcohol and drug abuse and research methodology.
 He served on the Institute of Medicine Committee on Substance Abuse Treatment Coverage and on the National Research Council Panel on the Evaluation of AIDS Interventions.
 He is a member of the Board of Directors for the Governor's Institute on Alcohol and Drug Abuse.
 Dr. Hubbard is an acknowledged expert on alcohol and drug abuse survey research methodology, research design, and methods of validating self-reports.
 He has formal training and considerable experience in psychometric theory, field-based randomized clinical trial designs, survey research design, and multivariate statistical analysis, as well as qualitative case study approaches.

-, is a Principal Investigator with the Institute for Biobehavioral Health Research at NDRI.
+, is a Principal Investigator with the Institute for Biobehavioral Health Research and Director of the Center for Fire, Rescue & EMS Research at NDRI.
 She completed her doctorate in Counseling Psychology with a Health Emphasis at the University of Missouri – Kansas City and the American Heart Associations’ Fellowship on the Epidemiology and Prevention of Cardiovascular Disease.
-Dr. Jahnke serves as the Principal Investigator of two large-scale studies of the health and readiness of the U.S. Fire Service and has published research on health behaviors of military personnel.
+Dr. Jahnke served as the Principal Investigator of two large-scale studies of the health and readiness of the U.S. Fire Service and has published research on health behaviors of military personnel.
+She currently serves as the Principal Investigator of a study focused on the health of women firefighters funded by the National Heart, Lung, and Blood Institute.
 Dr. Jahnke has published both qualitative and quantitative articles in the areas of obesity, tobacco, and health behaviors.
 She has served as a the principal investigator or co-investigator for a number of studies funded by the Department of Homeland Security, the National Institutes of Health, and the American Heart Association.
 She is an active member of the Safety, Health and Survival section of IAFC and is called on regularly to be a consultant on health related topics for that committee.
 She was invited to author a white paper for the 3rd Life Safety Summit of the Everyone Goes Home program from the National Fallen Firefighters Foundation, chaired the health and wellness section of the 2nd National Fire Service Research Agenda Setting Symposium, as well as authored a book chapter on health and wellness among firefighters for the Everyone Goes Home text book.

 is a Project Director at the Institute for Biobehavioral Health Research at NDRI.
 She received her doctorate in Health Psychology from the University of Missouri-Kansas City in 2009, and completed her postdoctoral research fellowship in the NIH-funded Behavioral Sciences Training Program in Drug Abuse Research (5T32DA007233) at Public Health Solutions/NDRI.
 Dr. Jitnarin’s research primarily focuses on both health behavior (e.g., diet, exercise) and addictive behavior research, particularly tobacco use.
 Dr. Jitnarin has a strong background in study coordination and experience in the area of health outcomes research, specifically in statistics, epidemiology, and food and nutrition, as well as health-related behaviors.
 In addition, she has been involved in the conduct and analysis of a number of large studies including cohort/observational studies and randomized controlled trials.
 Currently, she serves as the Project Director of two NIH-funded studies focusing on tobacco control: Enhancing civilian support for military tobacco control and Barriers to Effective Tobacco Control Policy Implementation in the US Military.